Anish-14/Movie-Recommender-System/README.md

 link :- https://drive.google.com/drive/folders/1V7Sunz4rJl8NrmMOYBlj5gYU5qJ_xowa?usp=sharing

-I am also attaching a video which is the final interface of the web page and I have performed some of the predictions there
+I am also attaching a video which shows the final interface of the web page and I have performed some of the predictions there